 Search term

-Technological progress is not just one of the driving forces of motorsport – it is also what made Schaeffler a pioneer in the area of mobility.
-With the DTM innovation taxi, the 2023 season of the DTM now sees Schaeffler bring a race taxi that showcases technological advances at racing speed to the track.
+Technological progress is not just one of the driving forces of motorsport – it is also what makes Schaeffler a pioneer in the field of mobility.
+Since the 2023 DTM season, the Innovation Taxi has seen Schaeffler bring a race taxi to the track that showcases technological advances at racing speed.
+From the start of the 2026 season, the Schaeffler Innovation Taxi has a new look – a combination of Schaeffler green and white now visually illustrates its origin, whilst at the same time referencing the Schaeffler innovations, which have made it a true pioneer at the racetrack.

 Content Restricted